licg9999/review-of-state-management-in-react/02-reducer-like-solutions-redux-and-its-family/README.md

 ...
 ```

 The reducer with its actions for the state of the analogue clock and the integration with the Redux setup are coded as follows.
-Because `AnalogueActions.ts`, `AnalogueReducer.ts` and `reduxStore.ts` constitue circle dependency, I would code `AnalogueActions.ts` and `AnalogueReducer.ts` partially at first, adjust `reduxStore.ts` next, code `AnalogueActions.ts` and `AnalogueReducer.ts` completely in the end:
+Because `AnalogueReducer.ts` is dependent on `AnalogueActions.ts`, `AnalogueActions.ts` is dependent on `reduxStore.ts`, `reduxStore.ts` is dependent on `AnalogueReducer.ts` and they constitue circle dependency, I would code `AnalogueActions.ts` and `AnalogueReducer.ts` partially at first, adjust `reduxStore.ts` next, code `AnalogueActions.ts` and `AnalogueReducer.ts` completely in the end:

 ```ts
 // 77ed362/src/CompositeClock/AnalogueActions.ts